 The busy pre-toddler can grow with their pull rattle, moving it faster as they develop their gross motor skills.
 Their inner scientist can experiment with cause and effect as they push it forward, pull it back and delight in the visual and sound parade.
 The expanding imagination can mimic everyday experiences such as vacuuming, mopping or mowing.
 Busy explorers can turn it into a horse and team is with some sound making; “neigh”.

-TODDLER 18 Months - 3 Years
+TODDLER TO PRESCHOOL 18 Months - 4 Years

 This is a time of great cognitive, emotional and social development.
 Toddlers are physical and love to move as they become more aware of themselves and their surroundings.
 They are further exercising creativity and developing their imagination.
 Allowing time for child-led play is important for healthy brain development and identity.